Interracial marriage in the United States: Religion and interracial marriage

-Even into the twentieth century, marriage between subcultures of Judaism was rare.
+Even into the 20th century, marriage between subcultures of Judaism was rare.
 Eastern European Jews were the most analyzed subgroup due to having the largest presence in the U.S. During 1908–1912, only 2.27% of Jews in New York City were part of an intermarriage.
 This figure only rose to 3.6% by 1919.
 Despite enjoying new freedom in America after escaping the oppression of the Old World, some Jews were still hesitant about interfaith marriage.
 One of the greatest factors that swayed Jews away from intermarriage was a fear of assimilation and loss of identity.
 Although the beginnings of a melting pot culture appeared to encourage diversity, it was also seen as a threat to the Jewish culture and religion.
 However, there was also fear of persecution due to racial tensions and frequent discrimination.

 Not all Jews were hesitant about assimilating into American culture.
 Some early Jewish authors such as Mary Antin were strong proponents of abandoning their Jewish heritage and encouraged interfaith marriage.
 It was suggested as a way to make immigration easier and reflect positively on the Jews in a time of prevailing discrimination.
 They believed that intermarriage was beneficial to both the Jewish community and America as a whole.

-While intermarriage was relatively common among ethnic groups like the German and Italians, the practice of endogamy was still the domineering practice among the newer ethnic groups.
+While intermarriage was relatively common among ethnic groups like the Germans and Italians, the practice of endogamy was still the domineering practice among the newer ethnic groups.
 It has been found that rates in Jewish intermarriage increase from the initial immigrant wave with each subsequent generation.

 Immigrants and interracial marriage

 Racial endogamy is significantly stronger among recent immigrants.
 This result holds for all racial groups, with the strongest endogamy found among immigrants of African descent.
-Gender differences in interracial marriage change significantly when the non-white partner is an immigrant.
+Gender differences in interracial marriage change significantly when the non-White partner is an immigrant.
 For instance, female immigrants of Chinese descent are more likely to marry U.S.-born Caucasians than are their male counterparts.

 Interracial marriage versus cohabitation

 In the United States, rates of interracial cohabitation are significantly higher than those of marriage.
 Although only 7% of married African American men have European American wives, 12.5% of cohabitating African American men have European American partners.
 25% of married Asian American women have European spouses, but 45% of cohabitating Asian American women are with European American men—higher than the percentage cohabiting with Asian men (less than 43%).

-Of cohabiting Asian men, slightly over 37% of Asian men have white female partners and over 10% married to white women.
+Of cohabiting Asian men, slightly over 37% of Asian men have White female partners and over 10% married to White women.
 These numbers suggest that the prevalence of intimate interracial contact is around double that of what is represented by marriage data.